Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Introduction

 \section{Introduction}

-\baselineskip18pt
+\baselineskip21pt

-The application of Approximate Bayesian computation (ABC) (or likelihood-free inference) to models with intractable likelihoods has become increasingly prevalent of late, gaining attention in areas beyond the natural sciences in which it first featured.
-(See Beaumont, 2010, Csillery\textbf{\ }\textit{et al}., 2010;\textbf{\ }Marin \textit{et al}\emph{.}, 2011, Sisson and Fan, 2011 and Robert, 2015, for reviews.)
+Approximate Bayesian computation (ABC) serves as an effective, and sometimes unique tool, for conducting inference in models with intractable likelihoods, with there being no restriction on the area of application.
+(See Marin \textit{et al}., 2011, and Sisson and Fan, 2011, for reviews.)
 The technique circumvents direct evaluation of the likelihood function by selecting parameter draws that yield pseudo data - as simulated from the assumed model - that matches the observed data, with the matching based on summary statistics.
-If such statistics are sufficient, and if an arbitrarily small tolerance is used in the matching, the selected draws can be used to produce a posterior distribution that is exact up to simulation error; otherwise, an estimate of the \textit{partial }posterior -\textbf{\ } defined as the density{\ of the unknown parameters conditional on the }summary statistics - is the only possible outcome.
+If such statistics are sufficient, and if an arbitrarily small tolerance is used in the matching, the selected draws can be used to produce a posterior distribution that is exact up to simulation error; otherwise, an estimate of the \textit{partial }posterior -\textbf{\ }defined as the density{\ of the unknown parameters conditional on the }summary statistics - is the only possible outcome.